 My group has done CTL already and enjoyed it.
 Can we do it again?

 Definitely.
 Since the majority of the learning comes from the unique group discussion, participants will gain something new each time they do it.
-If you're interested in learning about other programs that will complement the CTL program, please contact the CTL Coordinator, Karlos Santos-Coy at email@example.com.
+If you're interested in learning about other programs that will complement the CTL program, please contact the CTL Coordinator, Sebastian Muñoz-Medina at OPAL.email@example.com

 I would like to learn more about a particular topic or question that came up in the CTL program.
 Can someone help me?